MashymAli/random_password_generator/README.md

 # random_password_generator
-generate random password of specific length using random module in python.
+Generates random password of specific length using random module in python.

 ## Instructions:
 * Enter length of the password you want